-This post was originally published in September 2019, but has been updated to reflect the newest capabilities and enhancements added to collections in the October 2019 and January 2020 releases of ArcGIS StoryMaps.
+This post was originally published in September 2019, but has been updated to reflect the newest capabilities and enhancements added to collections in subsequent releases of ArcGIS StoryMaps.

 The next generation of StoryMaps is growing by leaps and bounds.
 If you’ve seen the latest list of newly released features, you know what I mean.
 Unsurprisingly, many of these features will enhance the story authoring experience.
 But we also want to make it easier for you to share your work with whomever you like.

 That’s why, in our August release, we introduced a new beta feature called collections.
 You can use collections to quickly group stories together and share or present them as a cohesive, easily navigable set.
-This month, though, we’ve taken collections a step further.
+Since they were first introduced, though, we’ve enhanced collections quite a bit.
 Not only have we made some improvements to the experience of creating a collection, we’ve also expanded the range of things you can put in them to include a number of other ArcGIS apps, including:

 - Stories made with the classic Esri Story Maps